Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 message contract and is used only so the client can correlate the eventual completion notification.

+The `url` or inline `value` for `jhv.load.state` must contain a JHV state document, not arbitrary JSON.

 Accepted payload shapes:

 URL form: